A Red Circle

 "The best way to visualize A Red Circle is to consider north St. Louis County ("North County"), its primary demographic, and its economic health.
 Where do you start?
 With schools that need funding, with vacant homes that need purchasing for tax revenue to fund the schools?
 With adults who need jobs and income to purchase the homes that fund the schools?
 With healthier food options to attract new businesses to hire the people who need jobs to buy the homes to fund the schools?
 With increasing the arts availability which adds flavor to everything?
 It's a circle, with no true beginning and no end.
 These disparities are the product of systemic and structural racism, but all blood is red."- Founder and Executive Director Erica R. Williams

-- Healthy Flavor Bistro & Garden is open for dinner every Friday evening.
-We serve healthy, family style meals, that are affordable and easy to recreate at home.
-Once our garden yields a harvest, our meals will become seed-to-table.
+- The Holistic Living team advocates for healthy food access in North County, while educating and empowering the community.
+Our healthy food kitchen, Healthy Flavor Bistro & Garden is open for dinner every Friday evening.
+We serve healthy, family style meals that are affordable and easy to recreate at home.
+Once our garden yields a harvest, our meals will be served directly from the garden!
 In the meantime, we are collaborating with local growers, farmers, and grocers to serve the freshest food possible.
-Come and join us for dinner!
-We operate the bistro out of North Hills United Methodist Church, 10771 Trask Drive, St. Louis, Missouri 63136.
+Come and join us for dinner at North Hills United Methodist Church, 10771 Trask Drive, St. Louis, Missouri 63136, from 6 p.m. to 8 p.m.
+Donations are welcome but not required.

 A Red Circle’s vision is to restore North County to a safe, vibrant, sustainable, and economically sound community that remains diverse, and in doing so, help heal the racial strife and division that threatens to ruin North County altogether.